shmruin/ud_nano_unreal4_vr_kitchen_cleanup/README.md

 # Introduction
 Part of udacity nanodegree project, unreal4 virtual reality.
 Cleanup the kitchen!
-You should create the dishes, grab them, and throw them to the sink!
+Dishes are randomly created.
+So why not grab them, and throw them to the sink?
-The more you throw the dishes to the sink during the time limit, the more you get the score.
+Whenver the sink is flushed within the time set, you get the score by the number of dishes in it.

 # Version & Environment
  - Unreal4 version 4.15.3